PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

     - When there is no issue starting the job (there is nothing noted in parenthesis), there will be a node code such as `gpub059` if you're using GPU, or `cn059` if you're using CPU.
 You'll need that to ssh into that specific node.
 If the number of nodes specified in the `slurm` script is greater than 1 (likely the case!), then the code will show a __range__ of numbers for that one job, such as `gpub[059-060]` or `cn[059-060]`.
 The smallest number in this range is the "head node" for that job, meaning that is the number you will want to ssh into.
     - The current runtime for each job is also noted in this output, which helps you track how much time you have left to finish your job.

+- Check that each node has activated the same environment by running `which python` in each node.
+It should return the Python subdirectory your environment's folder!
+The `slurm` job will not run on the nodes that don't have the environment successfully activated.

 - Sync the most recent footprints from `/scratch` to all relevant nodes' `/tmp` dirs on Delta:
     - Since Juliet is running this workflow, this script copies footprints from her `/scratch` dir to the `/tmp` dirs on the nodes.
     - Good practice to first check the size of the footprint source directory, so you know how large the destiantion directory should be when it's done.
     - Within a `tmux` session, switch into the correct environment, and ssh into the head node (e.g. `ssh gpub059`) and run `python viz-workflow/rsync_footprints_to_nodes.py`.

     Overall, running this script is necessary to do before each job because at the end of the last job, the `/tmp` dirs on the active nodes are wiped.
-We do not just pull directly from the `/scratch` dir because the workflow runs much slower that way (a very low % CPU usage) since the `/scratch` dir is not directly on each node like the `/tmp` dirs are, and because the footprint files are very small and very numerous.
+We do not just pull directly from the `/scratch` dir for every step because the workflow runs much slower that way (a very low % CPU usage) since the `/scratch` dir is not directly on each node like the `/tmp` dirs are, and because the footprint files are very small and very numerous.
 Similarly, when we write files we do so to the `/tmp` dir then `rsync` them back to `/scratch` after to save time.
 One of our to-do's is to automate this step.

 - Continue to check the size of the footprints dir within `/tmp` in a separate terminal:
     - To see the footprints that you are syncing to the `/tmp` dir of a node, open a new terminal and ssh into any of the active nodes.
 Then run `cd /tmp` & don't forget the prefix slash.